 Obviously, if everything above is in good condition, you’re more likely to scale your business successfully.

-Don’t rush into scaling just because you’d like to or you’ve been already 2 or 3 years on the market.
+Don’t rush into scaling just because you’d like to or you’ve already been 2 or 3 years on the market.

 Analyze your current situation first.

-If some answers are “no” to you, make a pause and think.
+If some answers are “no” to you, make pause and think.
 Don’t create unnecessary risks for your business.

-As a well-known banker Mark Hoppe said, “Scaling up is important for businesses but it does come with serious risks so it’s essential to plan for these.”
+As a well-known banker Mark Hoppe said, “Scaling up is important for businesses, but it does come with serious risks, so it’s essential to plan for these.”